Man Caves & Marijuana! Inside Brad Pitt's Downward Spiral

 “He cut way back after he and Angie married because she wouldn’t tolerate it!” the insider added.

-Now, the actor is more prepared than ever to win back and rebuild his relationship with his kids — Maddox, 15, Pax, 13, Zahara, 11, Shiloh, 10, and twins Vivienne and Knox, eight.
+Now, the actor is more prepared than ever to win back and rebuild his relationship with his kids — Maddox, 15, Pax, 13, Zahara, 11, Shiloh, 10, and twins Vivienne and Knox, 8.

 “Brad just wants to lead a healthy and sober life — with his kids.”